Most would not dispute that code review is a good idea sometimes. But is it right for my team? If so, how do we do it?

 The level of effort required to review a pull request increases exponentially with its size.
 Use this rule of thumb:

-<aside> 💭 "If you think this PR would be easier to review if it was broken into smaller pieces, break it down"
+<aside> 💭 "If you think this PR would be easier to review if it was split into several smaller PRs, break it down"

 </aside>